codefellows/seattle-code-301n24/curriculum/class-11/facilitator/README.md

 - [mongoose documentation](https://mongoosejs.com/docs/)

 ## Lecture Outline

+Today is the first day of the book application, a project that spans over labs 11 through 14.
+At some point during today's lecture, demonstrate the full solution code and point out the day-to-day features.
+This will give students an idea of where they are heading with their applications.

 One possible way to present this material is documented in the [example lecture](./LECTURE-EXAMPLE.md) notes.